Canon 1D Mark IV vs G16

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the G16) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G16 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1D Mark IV from Canon.
+Both the 1D Mark IV and the G16 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Canon G16 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.